vladimirkoff/InstagramClone/README.md

 # InsragramClone

-### Simple iOS/iPadOS application which uses and has following features:

-- Group schedule
+### UIKit Instagram Clone app for iOS/iPadOS built with Firebase

+- Sign up/ Log in
+- Post pictures with captions
-- Teacher schedule
+- Comment posts
+- Manage your posts

 # Log in your account